canvasgfx/ev-connector-sample/README.md

-# PLM Connector Sample for Envision
+# Ev-Connector Sample for Envision

 ## About

-This package is an example of implementation of a PLM connector, for Envision product.
+This package is an example of implementation of a "envision connector", for Envision product.

 ## Prerequisites

-Before starting to build the PLM connector, these tools need to be installed:
+Before starting to build the "envision connector", these tools need to be installed:

 - Node JS LTS (https://nodejs.org/en/download)